EndPointCorp/end-point-blog/2013/06/05/window-functions-in-action.html.md

 FROM orders
 ```

 The *OVER* and subsequent parenthetical expression is the window clause.
 This one tells PostgreSQL to group all the orders by the user ID that created them, and sort them in ascending order of their creation time.
-In future iterations I'll need to partition by the items in the order as well, but we're keeping it simple for this query.
+In future iterations I’ll need to partition by the items in the order as well, but we’re keeping it simple for this query.
 The first_value() function is the actual window function, and returns the expression it is passed, evaluated in terms of the first row in the window.
-In this case the sort order is important; without it, there is no guarantee which of the window's rows is considered "first".
-There are lots of other window functions available, documented [here](http://www.postgresql.org/docs/9.2/static/functions-window.html).
+In this case the sort order is important; without it, there is no guarantee which of the window’s rows is considered “first”.
+There are lots of other window functions available, documented [here](https://www.postgresql.org/docs/9.2/static/functions-window.html).

-It's time to start combining these queries together.
+It’s time to start combining these queries together.
 For this, I like to use common table expressions, which essentially let me define a named view for purposes of just this query.
 My first such expression will gather the items associated with an order into an array.
 The second part of the query will use window functions to compare the results of the first part with each other.

 ```sql
 WITH order_items_array AS (